VAMSEE92/Bank-Personal-Loan-Model/README.md

 ### Details
 In this project I worked on exploring and understanding the insights of the data to predict wether a customer buys personal loan or not.
 #####
-There are three mejor steps in this project:
+There are three major steps in this project:
 #####
 Data Preprocessing and Exploratory data analysis(EDA) to understand the trends people's financial status
 #####